Advice for First Years

 - American Chemical Society Scholars Program and ACS Co-sponsored Programs

 - Association for Women in Science Undergraduate Awards

 - Leonard M. Rieser Fellowship in Science, Technology, and Global Security

 - National Network for Environmental Management Studies (NNEMS)

 Some fellowships with deadlines in your sophomore year would greatly benefit from taking steps in the spring term of your first year.

-- Goldwater Scholarship: Come talk to Elizabeth Ciner, Director of Student Fellowships, to express your interest in applying.
+- Goldwater Scholarship: Come talk to Mike Flynn, Interim Director of Student Fellowships, to express your interest in applying.
 The Office of Student fellowships is open during the year and most of the summer to provide advice and assist you in drafting your application.

 - Udall Scholarship: Direct questions to the faculty adviser, Kim Smith, Department of Political Science.